Youtube-1A-web-development/Youtube-1A-web-development.github.io/README.md

 Technical Learning:
 -------------------
 Share the technical skills your team members acquired or improved during the development process.
+We had used HTML, CSS and Javascript to do the web aplication.
+We also fetch Pokémon data from a public API, like the PokéAPI.

 Personal Development:
 ---------------------